hojundev/Team-404/README.md

 ### 🥈 2nd Place Winner — AI & Data Science for Good Hackathon (Winter 2026)

-**An oral-first guide for newcomers, using native audio and visual workflows to navigate daily life without the need for reading or writing.**
+**A visual-first guide for newcomers, using native audio and visual workflows to navigate daily life without the need for reading or writing.**

 ---